wlaur/encomp/README.md

    * Would be nice to see issues with dimensionality directly in the IDE
    * Might not be possible since the subclass ``Quantity['Temperature']`` is constructed at runtime
 * Combine EPANET (``wntr``) for pressure / flow simulation with energy systems simulations (``omeof``)
-* Make a web interface to draw circuits (using a JS node-graph editor) and visualize results.

 Ensure compatibility with